Eating Slow Feels Good!

 Years ago, I co-directed an Ayurvedic in-residence wellness center with Dr. Deepak Chopra.
-There, we prescribed specific Ayurvedic treatments and guided patients through 1-3 week long detoxification and rejuvenation programs.
-The organization we worked for had a handful of centers around the country, but ours was for more serious conditions such as cancer and autoimmune diseases.
+We prescribed Ayurvedic treatments and guided patients through 1-3 week detoxification and rejuvenation programs.
+The organization we worked for had a handful of centers around the country, but ours was for more serious conditions, such as cancer and autoimmune diseases.

-I would always ask our patients, many of whom were terminally ill, the same question during their departure consultation, “What was the most valuable thing you experienced and learned here during your stay?”
-There was one surprising theme that I heard over and over, and far more than any other response.
+I would always ask patients, many of whom were terminally ill, the same question during their departure consultation: “What was the most valuable thing you experienced and learned here during your stay?”
+There was one surprising theme I heard over and over, far more than any other response.

-Now, before I tell you what it was, you have to realize that this was back in the eighties and, for almost everyone, it was the first time they ever practiced “exotic” things like yoga, pranayama, meditation, or had Ayurvedic panchakarma massage treatments where they were massaged by two therapists at a time, or had shirodharas – an ultra-relaxing therapy where warm oil is carefully poured across the forehead.
-All of these were administered as part of a comprehensive detoxification and rejuvenation retreat, but the answers I kept hearing just amazed me.
-Here are a few that I remember clearly:
+Now, before I tell you what it was, you have to realize that this was back in the ’80s and, for almost everyone, it was the first time they ever practiced “exotic” things like yoga, pranayama, meditation, Ayurvedic panchakarma massage treatments, where they were massaged by two therapists at a time, or shirodharas, an ultra-relaxing therapy where warm oil is carefully poured across the forehead.
+All of these were administered as part of a comprehensive detoxification and rejuvenation retreat, but what people liked the most amazed me.
+Here are a few I remember clearly:

 - I realize now how enjoyable eating can be; I used to just wolf it down.

 - I learned how to stop, relax, and enjoy my food.